GU-CLASP/GU-CLASP.github.io/content/pages/people/ellen-breitholtz/index.md

 role: 3
 title: "Researcher"
 ---
-Ellen Breitholtz is a Researcher at CLASP
+Ellen Breitholtz is a Researcher at CLASP.